yiqiao-yin/WYNAssociates/docs/cmd-powershell/setting-up-virtualenv.md

 // create a virtual environment named 'venv', feel free to name it anything you like virtualenv venv -p C:\Python\Python36\python.exe

+// if the above did not work, please check PATH for python or py command in powershell
+// one can always specify to use python to run the virtualenv command
+// the name .venv1 is subjectively chosen by the user python -m virtual .venv1
 ```

 Notice the last command.
 With the attribute "-p" we have specified the Python version that we want our virtual environment to use.
 In our case, it's Python 3.6, which we had installed at "C:\Python\Python36".
 If you installed it at a different location, please pass the complete path here.